AITGmbH/AIT.VotingExtension/Source/Extension.Voting/Markdown/VotingExtension_Description.md

 For more detailed release notes please refer to our [release blog posts](https://www.aitgmbh.de/blog/).

 - **Version "__BuildNumber__"**
-  - Showing confirm Terms of Use and cannot press confirm #86
+  - Bugfix: Showing confirm Terms of Use and cannot press confirm #86

 ## Known Limitations